 We started our school with only six classrooms and have slowly added classrooms throughout the years.
 LOCALS have been the ones to build the new classrooms as we've expanded the school.
 During our first year, we had a "Foundational Class" where older students could learn the basics of education without being humiliated in a class of young students or overwhelmed in a class too difficult for them.
 We want to communicate that it's never too late to learn.

 African schools are often funded through student sponsorships, which sounds good in theory; however, this can actually be quite damaging.
 When Ugandan children are taught to depend on foreigners to send them money for school fees, a mindset of unhealthy dependency and cultural disempowerment is created.
 We fund our school through a unique teacher sponsor program that keeps tuition costs low but still allows local families to be a part of their children's education.

 A Unique & Empowering Model for School Funding

 Unfortunately, there is a prevalent mindset in Uganda that Westerners are the givers and Africans are the receivers.
 This is disempowering and harmful.
 Child sponsorships that keep schools afloat can unknowingly feed into this poverty mindset.
 However, it's very difficult to fund a remote village school without outside support.

-Therefore, we fund our school through the unique idea of teacher sponsorships.
+Therefore, we subsidize our school through the unique idea of teacher sponsorships.
 We have several friends of the ministry who donate monthly to help pay the staff at our school.
 All teacher sponsor donations go into one large pool that goes towards paying the school staff.
-That means sponsors are free to pay any amount of their choosing, and it still goes into one big "pot."
-We currently use the combined funds to pay 14 teachers, 3 cooks, and 1 school matron for boarders.
+That means sponsors are free to pay any amount of their choosing, and it all goes into one big "pot."
+We currently use the combined funds to contribute towards the payments of 14 teachers, 3 cooks, and 1 school matron for boarders.